raymondpulver/streamsforus-kodi-simple-iptv-proxy/README.md

 - HOST
 - PORT

+Deploy the docker image on a host with port 8080 exposed, then set your m3u playlist to the /playlist endpoint and your EPG url to /guide

-For example, I'm hosting this on my private OpenVPN server and serving television to my folks.
-Love you momma.
+I'm hosting this on my private OpenVPN server and serving television to my folks.
+Love you mom.

 ## Author